noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 ### What's wrong with this approach

-This wiki page [wasn't (really) edited](https://github.com/mochajs/mocha/wiki/Shared-Behaviours/_history) since January 2012!
+This wiki page [hasn't been (significantly) edited](https://github.com/mochajs/mocha/wiki/Shared-Behaviours/_history) since January 2012!
 Way before ES2015!

-This is why Mocha decided to [discourage using arrow functions](https://github.com/mochajs/mocha/commit/2a91194f74ba09a4cf345b6accce2abac91b473a) in 2015 ... and no update to this section of the documentation was done since.
+This is why Mocha decided to [discourage using arrow functions](https://github.com/mochajs/mocha/commit/2a91194f74ba09a4cf345b6accce2abac91b473a) in 2015 ... and no update to this section of the documentation has been done since.

-Besides that it's pretty old, there is also no documentation about fields ownership, so you're exposed to future conflicts any time you use the Mocha "contexts".
+It's pretty old.
+There is also no documentation about field ownership, so you're exposed to future conflicts any time you use the Mocha "contexts".

-Yet, those aren't the main issues with this approach!
-Following it, there is no way to clearly identify the requirements of your shared behavior.
-In other words, you can't see the required data types and signature in its declaration context (i.e. closure) nor in the function signature (i.e. arguments).
-This isn't the better choice for readability and maintainability.
+Yet, those aren't the main issues with this approach.
+Using it, there is no way to clearly identify the requirements of your shared behavior.
+In other words, you can't see the required data types and signature in its declaration context (i.e. closure) or in the function signature (i.e. arguments).
+This isn't the best choice for readability and maintainability.

-There has been and still is some discussions about this approach.
-Especially, Christopher Hiller aka Boneskull, maintainer of Mocha since July 2014, published a first attempt of a ["functional" interface](https://github.com/mochajs/mocha/pull/3399) in May 2018 (check out the issues referenced at the end of this article for more information on this).
+There are some ongoing discussions about this approach.
+Especially noteworthy: Christopher Hiller (aka Boneskull), maintainer of Mocha since July 2014, published a first attempt of a ["functional" interface](https://github.com/mochajs/mocha/pull/3399) in May 2018 (there are references at the end of this article for more information on this).
 Yet, this PR is still open, and we can't, I think, expect any advancement on this soon.

 ## Keep it simple, stupid!

-To reiterate: **over-engineering is one of the main danger when defining shared behaviors in your tests**!
+To reiterate: **over-engineering is one of the main dangers when defining shared behaviors in your tests**!

-I believe the KISS  principle is the top principle to keep in mind when you write tests!
-Think "YAGNI"!
-Yes, KISS is at the core of every good engineering!
+I believe the KISS principle is the top principle to keep in mind when you write tests.
+(Think "YAGNI.")
+KISS is at the core of all good engineering.
 But when it comes to testing, it's its FUSION REACTOR CORE :bomb: !
-Forget about it, and it's the apocalypse of your project!
+If you forget this, it's the apocalypse of your project!
 Guaranteed!

-In case you still have any doubt about that, here is an argument from authority :wink:
+If still have doubts, here is an argument from authority :wink: :

 Jasmine permits handling shared behaviors pretty much the same way Mocha does (i.e. using the "this" keyword).
-Concerned about this question, the contributors added the following "Caveats" chapter to the related documentation page:
+Concerned about this same issue, the contributors added the following "Caveats" chapter to the related documentation page.

 > Sharing behaviors in tests can be a powerful tool, but use them with caution.
 >